STRHercules/ModernCompanions/Wanted Features.md

 # Wanted Features

-1. More skins.
+* More skins.

-2. Beasts should say who their beastmaster owner is on their WTHIT/Jade

-3. Dedicated area for equipped gear (paperdoll)
+* Dedicated area for equipped gear (paperdoll)

-4. Better follow mechanics
+* Better follow mechanics
     6a.
-Patrol doesnt seem to work
+Companions seem to just bounce back and forth to and from the player.
     6b.
-Companions seem to just bounce back and forth to and from the player
+Wolf-like teleportaion.
+(Losing companions is easy atm)

-6. Mule Companion - Larger inventory?
+* Mule Companion - Larger inventory?
 Avoids combat?

-8. Way to summon/dismiss companion entirely
+* Way to summon/dismiss companion entirely
     8a.
 Convert entity to item, then item back to entity?

+* Sprint toggle (or sprint logic to apply when X block away from the player)

+* Wizard Class (Blaze Fireball, Lightning Bolt)

+* Pet Locator Integration

+* Custom enchants to boost companion stats

+* Wand to summon Companions

+* Grant ability to drink potions, eat special food like notch apple